Frequently Asked Questions

 Wheaton has many student organizations including recreational, cultural, and performance based.
 Click here for a complete list.

 - How do I get a campus job or internship?

-The Student Employment Office will hold a Student Employment and Research Partnership Fair on Wednesday, August 28th from 12:30pm-3pm in the Balfour Hood Center.
+The Student Employment Office will hold a Student Employment and Research Partnership Fair during the first week on classes.
 Their website also contains employment opportunities throughout the academic year.
 Internships are highly recommended for all Wheaton students!
 Meet with the Career Services office to find the perfect opportunity for you.